melisekm/petriflow-xml-merger/README.md

 +-----+-------+-------+
 ```

-Be careful when merging vertically as the board only supports up to 5000px vertically.
+Be careful when merging vertically as the board only supports up to 5000px.